Tips for Knowing How to Choose the Right Cat Food

 Current labeling laws do not require the non-pharm micros to be listed but some companies do it as a matter of providing good consumer information.

-The lack of taurine will cause a host of health problems in cats including blindness, decaying teeth, and even death.
+The lack of taurine will cause a host of health problems in cats including blindness, decaying teeth and even death.
 Because of that, all cat foods sold in North America and most countries are required to contain taurine.
-If you don’t see taurine on the label, don’t buy it!
+If you do not see taurine on the label, do not buy it.

 Why?
-One reason is that, unlike feral and big cats in the wild, pet cats don’t eat fresh kill.
-Instead, we feed them manufactured foods which have been depleted of these nutrients by cooking, extruding, and further processing.
+One reason is that, unlike feral and big cats in the wild, pet cats do not eat fresh kill.
+Instead, we feed them manufactured foods which have been depleted of these nutrients by cooking, extruding and further processing.
 Whether this is a good or bad thing is debatable.
 But, as long as we keep cats as pets, we need to feed them according to their nutritional needs.

 You May Also Like:

 So how do you know which ones are best and which ones your cat will eat?
 Trial and error is one way and unbiased recommendations are another.
 Because trial and error can be a costly and futile undertaking, we think recommendations are the way to go.
-For that reason, we’ve chosen the following as the six best cat foods you can feed your cat.
+For that reason, we have chosen the six of the best cat foods you can feed your cat.

 Best Wet, Dry, and Raw Cat Foods

 - Wellness CORE Grain-Free (wet and dry)